DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 You can [search for postgraduate teacher training courses](https://find-teacher-training-courses.service.gov.uk/) that lead to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).

-To find the right training for you, you can also filter courses by:
+To find the right training for you, you can filter courses by:

 * location
 * teaching subject